CataCsas/enterprise-homelab/network/vlan-design.md

 **Notes:**
 - No access to internal VLANs
-- Strictly controlled routing and firewall policies
+- Strictly controlled routing and firewall policies via pfSense
+- ACLs on switch prevent unauthorized east-west traffic

 ---

 ## Inter-VLAN Considerations

-- Inter-VLAN routing is performed at the Layer 3 switch
-- Default gateway for each VLAN is provided by an SVI
+- **Routing and default gateways are handled by pfSense**.
+- Cisco switch enforces VLAN segregation and ACL-based policy control.
-- Access between VLANs is explicitly controlled
+- Access between VLANs is explicitly controlled and monitored.

-Detailed access policies are defined outside the scope of this document.
+> Notes: Detailed access policies are documented separately in firewall rules and SIEM monitoring scope.

 ---